 It is intended that each document and each element of non-proprietary, deliverable software is to be maintained under an electronic configuration management system that includes issue tracking as part of the Open Source Software Environment.

-As stated previously in Section 2.1, software and document change requests will be handled via issue trackers built in to the repository platform.
+As stated previously in 3.1 , software and document change requests will be handled via issue trackers built in to the repository platform.
 That means that all change tracking will be open for view and maintained at the repository level.

 Although relevant software and documents from this project are to be delivered to the OSADP environment, that environment is not considered a change management system for the purpose of collaborative, ongoing maintenance and development.